NativeScript/nativescript-cli/docs/man_pages/project/testing/livesync-ios.md

 Synchronizes the latest changes in your project to iOS devices or the iOS Simulator.

 `This command is deprecated.
-It will be removed in version 2.6.0 of NativeScript CLI.
+It will be removed in the next version of NativeScript CLI.
 Use the "run" command instead.`

 ### Options
 * `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device.